BlueprintAssist/blueprintassist.github.io/docs/features/command-list.md

     * Format with Helixing
     * Format with LHS (left-hand side)
 * Important settings:
-    * Account for comment boxes (Experimental): Uses comment box bounds when formatting
+    * `Treat delegates as execution pins (default: true)`: When disabled, this will ignore linked delegate pins (which are directly connected to custom events).
+You may want to disable this if you prefer your custom events to be manually positioned.
-    * Center branches: centers nodes instead of positioning them top-to-bottom
+    * `Apply comment padding (default: true)`: Uses comment box bounds when formatting.
+Use this along with the AutoSizeComment plugin, otherwise disable this.

 ![](https://i.imgur.com/RweXyxv.gif)
 ***